 'Single Chestnut Rose' Description

 Rose-pink to blush.
 5 petals.
-Single (4-8 petals) bloom form.
+Average diameter 2.25".
+Medium, single (4-8 petals), borne mostly solitary bloom form.
 Once-blooming spring or summer.

 USDA zone 6b through 9b (default).
 Can be used for hedge.
 Produces decorative hips.